Executive producer: Television

-In television, an executive producer usually supervises the creative content, plans and schedules the filming with the producer and team and may be involved in the financial budgeting of a production.
-Some writers, like Aaron Sorkin, Stephen J. Cannell, Tina Fey, and Ryan Murphy, have worked as both the creator and the producer of the same show.
-In the case of multiple executive producers on a television show, the one outranking the others on a day-to-day basis is called the showrunner, or the leading executive producer.
+In television, the executive producer credit is often applied to individuals who are involved with the production in a hands-on capacity; an executive producer usually supervises the creative content, plans and schedules the filming with the producer and team, and may be involved in the financial budgeting of a production.
+Many writers, like Aaron Sorkin, Stephen J. Cannell, Tina Fey, and Ryan Murphy, have worked as both the creator and the producer of the same show.

+As in film, executive producer credits in television are also commonly applied to individuals who are involved in the production in a more hands-off capacity, such as the owner of the show's production company.
+Their degree of power and influence over the development of a product varies, with some more hands-on than others, and their legal responsibilities for the shows are highly variable.
+The title is sometimes nothing more than a "vanity title".

+In the case of multiple executive producers on a television show, the one responsible for day-to-day production is usually called the showrunner, or the leading executive producer.

 Music

 In recorded music, record labels distinguish between an executive producer and a record producer.
 The executive producer is responsible for business decisions and more recently, organizing the recordings along with the music producer, whereas the record producer makes the music.
 Sometimes the executive producer organizes the recording and selects recording-related crew, such as sound engineers and session musicians.